.

 ULAANBAATAR

 Zaya’s Guesthouse in Ulaanbaatar is comfortable and clean.
-We can house couples together, when possible, with advance notice to Earthwatch.
+When possible, we can house couples together with advance notice to Earthwatch.
 Some rooms have their own bathrooms, although some guests must share.
-The guesthouse is formed of a few large apartments with kitchens, living rooms, bathrooms, and bedrooms that we rent.
+The guesthouse comprises a few large apartments with kitchens, living rooms, bathrooms, and bedrooms that we rent.
 The guesthouse offers breakfast and has free internet access on one computer.
 Zaya’s sits in the heart of Ulaanbaatar, within easy walking distance of tourist sites, restaurants, banks, and shopping areas.

-Please specify that you are with Earthwatch if you decide to book additional nights at Zaya’s before or after the expedition.
+Please specify that you are with Earthwatch if you book additional nights at Zaya’s before or after the expedition.

 IKH NART

 The research camp lies in the heart of the project’s study area.
-At the camp, you’ll stay in traditional Mongolian gers (yurts).
+You’ll stay in traditional Mongolian gers (yurts) at the camp.
 There are currently eight gers at the research camp, five of which are for your lodging.
 There is also a kitchen, dining, and two staff gers.

-Participants will be assigned gers by gender, each ger can accommodate up to four participants.
+Participants will be assigned gers by gender; each ger can accommodate up to four participants.
 Single and couple gers are subject to availability and will depend on numbers and the gender makeup of the team.
-Please request this at the time of booking and note it on your volunteer forms.
-Participant requests will be accommodated, when possible, in the order they were received.
+Please request this when booking and note it on your volunteer forms.
+When possible, participant requests will be accommodated in the order they were received.

 All team members will sleep on beds, but you should bring sleeping bags, as we have no linens.
-You’ll get a sleeping pad (but we recommend bringing your own as well for added padding).
+You’ll get a sleeping pad (but we recommend bringing your own for added padding).
 It can get cold at night, so please bring a warm bag and layers of clothing.
-Also bring your own towels (camp towels work great and are available at most outdoor stores).
+Also, bring your own towels (camp towels work great and are available at most outdoor stores).

 BATHROOMS